-

 Klemens Knöferle

-Associate Professor - Department of Marketing
+Professor - Department of Marketing

 Biography

-Dr. Klemens Knöferle is Associate Professor of Marketing and founder of the Center for Multisensory Marketing (CMM) at BI Norwegian Business School.
+Klemens Knöferle is Full Professor of Marketing and founder of the Center for Multisensory Marketing (CMM) at BI Norwegian Business School.
 He received his PhD from the University of St. Gallen, and has worked as a postdoc at Oxford University and as a visiting researcher at the University of Michigan.

 In his research, Klemens studies consumer psychology.
 In a first stream of research, he examines how sensory processes (e.g., vision, hearing, taste, interoception) and sensory aspects of products, foods, and retail environments influence consumers.
 In a second stream of research, he explores the impact of new technologies (e.g., self-quantification, smart products, sharing of possessions) on consumers’ behavior and well-being.
 Overall, the goal of his research is to contribute to a better understanding of consumers, to enhance consumer well-being, and to help marketers design better products, stores, and experiences.